Charities and health experts warn welfare cuts could cost lives

 Prime Minister Sir Keir Starmer has described the current welfare system as “morally indefensible”, insisting Labour’s reforms will help those who can work to get jobs.

+The plans, announced last week, had been forecast by Government to cut £5 billion off the welfare bill but the Office for Budget Responsibility (OBR) has assessed the changes to disability and incapacity benefits will instead save £3.4 billion in 2029/30.

+The Times newspaper reported that, in an attempt to save a further £500 million, universal credit incapacity benefits for new claimants will now be frozen until 2030 rather than increased in line with inflation and there will also be a small reduction in the basic rate in 2029.

-But the plans, announced last week, to cut £5 billion off the welfare bill have been met with criticism from charities as well as some of his own MPs.
+The plans as originally announced last week were met with criticism from charities as well as some of Labour’s own MPs.

 Party veteran Diane Abbott said there was “nothing moral” about the plan and accused the Treasury of wishing to “balance the country’s books on the back of the most vulnerable and poor people in this society”.